Scheduled Speed Tests Templates

 What you are going to learn:

-For network performance monitoring, the App is uses templates to schedule speed tests.
+For network performance monitoring, the App uses templates to schedule speed tests.
 The speed tests are always executed between two monitoring agents so this is why we have two lists.
 In the background, the systems will schedule speed tests between each agent of the first list with the agents on the second list.

 For example, let say we have four agents: A, B, C and D. By creating a template with A and B in the first list and C and D in the second list, the system will create four scheduled speed tests: